I found it on one of my tech blogs, and they're so mad.

 But despite all that, do you realize two nations, two foreign governments have responded to what Trump said?

-When Trump said that he is going to build a biggest and best wall that's ever been built and make Mexico pay for it.
+Mexico, when Trump said that he's going to build the biggest and best wall that's ever been built and make Mexico pay for it, they reacted.

 And you know who the other nation that reacted to Trump is?